anoobbacker/brilliant-pala/screening-mock/chemistry/008-sublimation-substance.md

 ---
 # Answer

+## Quick visual reasoning
+- Imagine heating a pinch of each on a hot spoon and holding a cool glass above:
+  - Cu (copper): A metal.
+It just gets hot and glows; no visible fumes rising to paint the cool glass.
+Metals prefer to melt, not “vanish” as a cloud.
+Not sublimation.
+  - NaCl (table salt): It sits like grains, then turns into a clear, glassy droplet when hot.
+No colored cloud, nothing reappears on the cool glass.
+Melts, not sublimates.
+  - I₂ (iodine): Dark, shiny flakes.
+With gentle warmth, a purple cloud lifts off and then “snow” of shiny crystals appears on the cool glass above.
+That’s solid turning straight into gas and back to solid.
+Yes—sublimation.
+  - CaCO₃ (chalk/limestone): With strong heat it crumbles and gives off an invisible gas, leaving a different powder behind.
+That’s break-apart change, not solid-to-gas and back.
+Not sublimation.

+So the one that clearly “vanishes” into a visible colored cloud and reappears as crystals on a cooler surface is iodine.

+## Create twists
+- Common trap: Mistaking “breaking apart with gas” (like chalk giving off gas and leaving a new solid) for sublimation.
+Sublimation leaves the same substance on the cool surface as crystals; decomposition changes what it is.
+- Another trap: Confusing melting with sublimation.
+If it turns into a liquid puddle first (like salt), it’s not sublimation.
+- Different-looking problem solved the same way: “Which would slowly disappear from an open dish at room temperature—mothballs/camphor, sugar, salt, or metal filings?”
+The one that makes a smell and shrinks without melting (mothballs/camphor) is subliming—same idea.
+- Nature/engineering echoes:
+  - Frost forming directly from moist air on a cold window is gas to solid—the reverse pathway of sublimation.
+  - Dry ice “smoke” in stage shows: solid to gas without a puddle.
+  - Freeze-drying food: ice in the food is pulled straight into vapor, skipping the melt, preserving structure.

 ## Which substance shows sublimation?

 Start with a picture: Have you seen “mothballs” shrinking without leaving any liquid?
 Or dry ice “disappearing” into a fog?
 That solid is skipping the liquid step and turning straight into gas.
 That’s sublimation.